Peter-Walsh/Web-Calender/README.md

 ]
 ```
 ### GET Requests
-To get events from the calender, you may use any of the following urls.
+To get events from the calendar, you may use any of the following URLs.
 The parameters (if any) and responses for each of the requests are outlined below.
 #### *__/event__*

-* returns a list of all events in the calender in the response body in the JSON format outlined above.
+* returns a list of all events in the calendar in the response body in the JSON format outlined above.
-* request url format:
+* request URL format:
 ```
 /event
 ```